 28 Nov Circular Knit Twist

-Posted at 14:06h in Creative Pattern Making, Introductory, Pattern Making, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 14:06h in Pattern Making, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns 0 Comments

 This entire post is inspired by my fascination with circular knits.
 I’ve not had much experience with this particular cloth but have always been hooked by the possibilities.
 I found this piece (slight grey marl cotton) at the back of one of the local fabric shops and grabbed a couple of meters to play with.
 My first idea was to try the twist, especially with a fabric that’s half-way to dressing you without any side seams.